astradal-mc/.github/README.md

-# .github
+# Astradal
-A description for the Astradal github organization
+A geopol Minecraft server.